stevebuer/microcontrollers/pic/programmer/k150/README.md

 # PIC K150 Programmer

-Purchased many years ago.
-This was sold by a number of different companies apparently, with many clones proliferating on ebay and other sites.
-Companies with links to information are Future Electronics, kitsrsus.
+This appears to have been sold by a number of different companies, wtih many clones proliferating on ebay, but originally designed by kitsrus.
+A detailed manual is also available from Future Electronics.

 <img src="pic_k150.png">